 In 1990, Antonio and Mariella Gianfreda fell in love with this Masseria, at that time abandoned and with its left wing completely collapsed, they bought it from the heirs of Baron Vito Bardoscia and began a long and laborious restoration work of the principle complex.

 Later on, they also renovated the old stables and the magnificent half-underground oil mill, going back to XVIII century and today designated as restaurant.

-Living The Masseria
+Living the Masseria

-At the time, the Masserias were really and truly autonomous agricultural centres, consisting of housing, from animals (sheep, goats, cows, oxen, horses and courtyard animals) to agricultural instruments and food provisions to the survival of the inhabitants of the House.
-Even Jorche had a business function and was considered one of the biggest and the most complete in the area.
+At the time, the Masserias were really and truly self-sufficient agricultural centres, composed by dwellings, animals’ shelters (sheeps, goats, cows, oxen, horses and courtyard animals), agricultural instruments and food stocks necessary to the survival of the inhabitants of the Masseria.
+Even Jorche had the function of agricultural business and was considered one of the biggest and most complete in the area.

 The central building, made up of two floors, is the oldest part of the Masseria: the top floor was reserved for the owner and was used as storage for legumes and wheat, while in the bottom one, much bigger, all the workers in charge of the conduction of the Masseria lodged.